cheung-arthur/cse15l-lab-reports/lab2.md

 Note: I have adapted this tutorial to Mac users only as I only have access to a Macbook.
 ## Writing StringServer
 * Below is the code for the StringServer.java file that I used to create the StringServer web server:

 `import java.io.IOException;
 import java.net.URI;

 class Handler implements URLHandler {
-    // The one bit of state on the server: a number that will be manipulated by
-    // various requests.

     String toShow = "";

     public String handleRequest(URI url) {